Laboratory for Low Carbon Energy and Sustainable Environment

 a) Electrochemical reduction of CO2 to fuels and valuable chemicals

 Electricity generated by renewable energy sources such as solar photovoltaics needs to be stored and transported.
 Besides using battery for energy storage, one promising technology is to use the electric power to convert CO2 into fuels and valuable chemicals (CO, methanol, ethylene, ethanol, etc.) in an electrochemical cell.
-In this project, we develop cost-effective electrocatalysts to achieve high performance of CO2 reduction (Faradaic efficiency, product selectivity, low overpotential, etc.) The electroctalysts we developed include single atom metal (Fe or Ni) and nitrogen doped carbon (M-N-C) that demonstrates >95% CO selectivity at industrial viable current density (> 200 mA/cm2) in a flow cell, as well as Cu-based novel catalysts for multi-carbon production (>70% C2+ selectivity).
+In the area of eCO2RR, we develop cost-effective electrocatalysts to achieve high performance of CO2 reduction (Faradaic efficiency, product selectivity, low overpotential, etc.) The electroctalysts we developed include single atom metal (Fe or Ni) and nitrogen doped carbon (M-N-C) that demonstrates >95% CO selectivity at industrial viable current density (> 200 mA/cm2) in a flow cell, as well as Cu-based novel catalysts for multi-carbon production (>70% C2+ selectivity).
 An international patent is filed on scalable synthesis of heteroatom-doped carbon nanotubes (CNTs) as a low-cost catalyst for electrochemical CO2 conversion to CO.
 The materials synthesis utilizes commerically available materials as feedstock through a simple manufacturing process that can be scaled up to kilograms of catalysts per batch.
+The catalyst is now commercially available on Fuel Cell Store: heteroatom doped CNT-based catalyst for electrochemical reduction of CO2.
 In addition, copper (Cu) based electrocatalysts are under development with surface engineering approaches to achieve high selectivlty of muitl-carbon products like ethylene and ethanol from electrochemical CO2 reduction.
+For example, we developed ultrathin PTFE coated Cu nanoparticles that can achieve 78% Faradaic efficiency for C2+ products at a high current density of 400 mA/cm2.

 b) Photocatalytic reduction of CO2 to fuels by sunlight